calogica/calogica.com/_posts/2018-11-27-dice-polls-dirichlet-multinomial.md

     theta = pm.Dirichlet("theta", a=a, shape=shape)

     # get the "Bush" theta for each debate, at index=0
+    # and normalize across supporters for the 2 major candidates
     bush_pref = pm.Deterministic("bush_pref", theta[:, 0] * n / m)

     # to calculate probability that support for Bush shifted from debate 1 [0] to 2 [1]